Rajasthani Afternoons

 I'd arrived at the Ashram after a spontaneous night bus with Alessia, an Italian woman I'd met in Dehli.
 Having been fascinated with Vedanta for years, the invitation to join her plans felt like a calling.
 It had been a wonderful experience, but I had spent most of my days reading books with my feet in the freezing Ganges.

-Within a day of meeting Anuj, we'd slipped out of the Ashram gates and joined the 'other' Rishikesh.
+Within a day of meeting Anuj, we'd slipped out of the Ashram gates and joined the "other" Rishikesh.
 The part of town where the heathens bed and bred under endless clouds of Hindu Kush.

 It was my kinda place, and, as far as I was concerned, any true spirituality remaining in those ancient Gangic foothills lived and breathed in the unashamedly honest and unfiltered moments between those hedonistic walls.